This article is also available on Medium.

 When you’re playing a strategy game, one of the key points is to be able to interact with the things on screen.
 Most notably, you want to be able to select the buildings and characters on the ground in order to give them orders or get additional info on their current state.
 This selection logic usually relies on two types of actions for the player: either drag a box around the things you want to select, or click on some of them more specifically.

-Enough talking – here is a preview of the selection system we will have by the end of this tutorial:
+So today, let’s see how to add this core feature to our RTS game!
+And just to give you an idea, here is a preview of the selection system we will have by the end of this tutorial:

 Introducing “units” into our code: inheritance and polymorphism